 I’ve always been looking for ways to make the most out of chicken.
 It’s the UK’s most popular meat (even more so since the horse meat scandal) yet I think we massively underestimate it.
 It’s too often used as a filler, the flavours masked and the texture long forgotten about.
 If someone cooked a steak like that we’d complain, but we never seem to with chicken.
 Perhaps it’s too familiar and just doesn’t feel like a treat anymore?
 Let’s change that…

 I’ve been dreaming up a this recipe for a while now.
 Buttermilk with chicken is an absolute classic and for good reason – it makes an amazing marinade for the most juicy, tender chicken.
+It’s even better if you know how to make your own buttermilk.

 I based the flavours on a brandied chicken dish that my family are pretty fond of – it’s the only reason we keep a bottle of the stuff in the house.
 If you don’t want to buy some especially for this, there are some other suggestions at the end of the post.